thomasstrassmann/dacapo/README.md

 **Content-related**

 I do not take credit for the instrument examples in the deployed version.
-There are pictures and descriptions from ebay.com and their contributors just to demonstrate some. examples
+There are pictures and descriptions from ebay.com and their contributors just to demonstrate some examples.

 **Images**